War Bikes

 Better than walking, eh Bob?

 In modern times, military use of the bicycle has been all but phased out.
-It seems that in the top panel, freeing yet more space.
+It seems our attitude towards riding tends to come full circle after a 15 mile epic day!
 That is in battle, anyways.
 The legendary war monger George W. Bush claims to be an avid mountain biker (get off the brakes, George), a fact which still lends him no credibility.

 In any case, the bicycle is still the Most Noble Invention, and it’s use in warfare only proves this incredible machine’s versatility.